Krishna-nalluri/loan_prediction/README.md

 -Loan for less time period and less amount should have higher chances of approval.

--Lesser the amount to be paid monthly to repay the loan, higher the chances of loan approval
+-Lesser the amount to be paid monthly to repay the loan, higher the chances of loan approval.

-2.After model building XGBoost classifier leads to better predictions
+2.After model building XGBoost classifier leads to better predictions.